jliszka/jliszka.github.com/_drafts/exact-numeric-nth-derivatives.md

 This is a pretty amazing technique.
 Instead of computing a difference quotient with tiny values of {%m%}h{%em%}, which is prone to all sorts of floating-point rounding errors, you get exact numerical derivatives.
 In fact you get as many higher-order derivatives as you want, simultaneously.
-You almost never need to do symbolic differentiation.
+So, you almost never need to do symbolic differentiation.

-Of course, for this to be really useful, I'\e have to implement more than just the standard arithmetic operations on dual numbers.
+Of course, for this to be really useful, I'd have to implement more than just the standard arithmetic operations on dual numbers.
 I'll also want be able to compute {%m%}e^{x+\e}{%em%} or {%m%}\sin(x+\e){%em%} or {%m%}\sqrt[3]{x+\e}{%em%}.
-There are certainly ways to do this, but maybe it's a topic for another post.
+There are certainly ways to do this!
+But maybe it's a topic for another post.

 All of the code in this post is available in [this gist](https://gist.github.com/jliszka/7085427).